benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/3-Web-apps/_index.en.md

 pre = "<b>3. </b>"
 +++

-Time to configure the front end applicaitons.
+Time to configure the front end applications.
 * Log in using a valid QR code
 * Submit an order
 * Progress an order from start to completion